-Online exploitation remains an ever-increasing risk, and the current restrictions are likely to increase that activity as the places and spaces young people operate in becoming increasingly reliant on virtual media as a substitute.
-Young people will be spending a lot more time online and will be at greater risk of online grooming and exploitation.
+Online exploitation remains an ever-increasing risk, and following Covid-19 restrictions, it has unfortunately seen an increase.
+Young people have been spending a lot more time online and will have been and will continue to be at greater risk of online grooming and exploitation.

-Devon and Cornwall Police – working in partnership with Dorset Police – have collected information to support both parents/carers and young people to spot the signs of online exploitation
+Devon and Cornwall Police – working in partnership with Dorset Police – please take a look at our site for support and assistance

 The online safety section